nicodewet/mvnz/README.md

 There are two main requirements to run this program on your local machine:

-1. JDK 22 (compatibility with earlier versions has not been confirmed)
+1. JDK 22 - I recommend using the [BellSoft](https://bell-sw.com/pages/downloads/#jdk-22) Liberica JDK version 22.
-2. Either using the Maven Wrapper Script (recommended) or installing Maven
+2. Either using the Maven Wrapper Script (recommended) or installing Maven.

 If you want to get the application up and running on your machine, use the [Apache Maven Wrapper](https://maven.apache.org/wrapper/) and the scripts appropriate to your operating